explodinglabs/jsonrpcclient/doc/api.rst

     >>> from jsonrpcclient.http_server import HTTPServer
     >>> client = HTTPServer('http://cats.com')

-There are also other :doc:`transport options <examples>` available, but the following usage is the same for all of them.
+There are other :doc:`options <examples>` available which use different transport protocols to send a message.
+For those you would import a different class.
+But the rest of the usage described below is the same for all clients.

 Sending a request
 =================